Multiple listing service: Purpose and benefits

 The primary purpose of an MLS is to provide a facility to publish a "unilateral offer of compensation" by a listing broker, to other broker participants in that MLS.
 In other words, the commission rate that is offered by the listing broker is published within the MLS to other cooperating brokers.
 This offer of compensation is considered a contractual obligation; however, it can be negotiated at any time between the listing broker and the broker representing the buyer.
 Many Realtors feel commission is not negotiable after an offer is received, but the National Association of Realtors states it can be negotiated at any time.
 Since the commission for a transaction as well as the property features are contained in the MLS system, it is in the best interests of the brokers to maintain accurate and timely data.

 The additional benefit of MLS systems is that an MLS subscriber may search an MLS and retrieve information about all homes for sale by all participating brokers.
 MLS systems contain hundreds of fields of information about the features of a property.
 These fields are determined by real estate professionals who are knowledgeable and experienced in that local marketplace.

 Limitations on access and other criticisms

-Most MLS systems restrict membership and access to real estate brokers (and their agents) who are appropriately licensed by the state (or province), are members of a local board or association of realtors, and are members of the applicable national trade association (e.g., NAR or CREA).
-Access is becoming more open (e.g., without joining the local board) as Internet sites offer the public the ability to view portions of MLS listings.
-There still remains some limitation to access to information within MLSes; generally, only agents who are compensated proportional to the value of the sale have uninhibited access to the MLS database.
-Many public Web forums have a limited ability in terms of reviewing comparable properties, past sales prices or monthly supply statistics.
-This represents the cornerstone of several ongoing arguments about the current health of the real-estate market, which are centered on free and open information being necessary for both the buying and selling parties to ensure fair prices are negotiated during closing, ultimately allowing a stable and less volatile market.

-A person selling his/her own property – acting as a For sale by owner (or FSBO) seller – cannot generally put a listing for the home directly into an MLS.
-Similarly, a licensed broker who chooses to neither join the trade association nor operate a business within the association's rules, cannot join most MLSes.
-However, there are brokers and many online services which offer FSBO sellers the option of listing their property in their local MLS database by paying a flat fee or another non-traditional compensation method.